yguruco/Yieldguru.Co/docs/MONGODB_SETUP.md

 ### 5. Configure Environment Variables

-1. Update the `.env.local` file in the root of your project with your MongoDB connection string:
+1. Update the `.env` file in the root of your project with your MongoDB connection string:

 ```
 MONGODB_URI=mongodb+srv://<username>:<password>@<cluster-url>/<dbname>?retryWrites=true&w=majority
 ```

 Replace `<username>`, `<password>`, `<cluster-url>`, and `<dbname>` with your actual values.

+Note: For local development, you can also use `.env.local` which will override values in `.env`.

 ## Verifying the Setup